oqolarte/oblong/content/project/imbentori.md

 1. one of the quirks of lycanthropy is the ability to become a weirdwolf.
 1. there is penitence in consuming callow versions of oriental dumplings obtained from a dilapidated corner of nowhere.
 1. there settles at the pinnacle of existential hardship very little glory.
+1. recent english linguistics paper recommends that every sentence should end with the 25th alphabet letter, and here's y.
+1. interstellar 5555 directed by christopher nolan
+1. *n* reasons why "*n*" should be a counting number
+1. gods bark there at the distance

 {{< btt >}}